 On December 25, 2023, three of our subsidiaries, Zhejiang Ipollo Technology Co., Ltd., Zhejiang Haowei Technology Co., Ltd. and Zhejiang Metaverse Technology Co., Ltd., were named as defendants along with others unaffiliated to us in a civil action filed at the People's Court of Yuhuatai District, Nanjing City.
 The plaintiff of such civil action alleged that it entered into a sales contract for our products with one of the defendants who purportedly purchased our products for resale and failed to make timely delivery.
 The plaintiff seeks to rescind the sales contract with this defendant and demands a return of payments of RMB47.0 million with interests accrued by all defendants including our three subsidiaries.
-As of the date of this prospectus, the first trial of this civil action is pending for further notice.
-While the outcome remains uncertain at this stage, we intend to defend ourselves vigorously.
+As of the date of this prospectus, the outcome of the first trial of this civil action remains uncertain and we intend to defend ourselves vigorously.